yera888/IY-Team7/doc/E-COM SRS.md

 ## 3. Requirements

 ### 3.1 Functional Requirements
-- FR0: The system will allow users to create accounts as customers.
-All user accounts will have a unique account id.
-  - All customer accounts will have the option to transition into a retailer account maintaining it's unique id.
+- FR0: The system shall allow users to create accounts as customers with email, password, and a unique account ID; a customer shall be able to transition to a retailer account while keeping the same ID.

-- FR1: The system will allow for retailers to create Listings.
-Listings will have the following attributes: a description, condition, price, size, weight, photos, purchasedStatus, and location(if enabled).
-  - Listings will be searchable, and filterable.
+- FR1: The system shall allow retailers to create, modify, and delete listings with description, condition, price, size, weight, photos, purchasedStatus, and location if enabled; listings shall be searchable and filterable.

-- FR2: Customers will be able to "Like", and "Heart" listings they are interested in effectively saving them for later in an "Album".
-  - All listing can be removed from user Albums at any time.
+- FR2: The system shall let customers “Like” or “Heart” listings to save them into Liked and Loved albums, and remove items from those albums at any time.
+These will be displayed on separate webpages.

+- FR3 : The seller must add at least one system-generated #Tag on each listing no unknown or free-text tag.
+The full #Tag catalog is displayed inside the search bar for the user/seller to pick.

+- FR4: The system shall let sellers and buyers enable Delivery and Meet-Up, per listing.

+FR5:  For Delivery, the system shall capture the authorized payment when the seller marks an order Shipped and shall email tracking to the buyer.

+FR6:  The system shall allow buyers to rate sellers from 1 to 5 and write a short review.

+FR7.
+The system shall send in-app and email notifications for likes/loves, chat messages, meet-up updates, shipped, confirm-received, and refunds/cancellations.

+FR8.
+The system shall provide the options to refund or void an authorization, pay the seller, request more information through emailing EdotCOM, and ban users.

+FR9.
+The system shall prevent login for banned accounts and block re-signup using the same email or phone.

+FR10.
+The system shall support product-based chat initiated from an item page between buyer and seller

 #### 3.1.1 User interfaces
 Webpages will be built with HTML/CSS/JavaScript.
 Sign-up, Login, Profile, Photo Gallery of filtered items, individual item details, Albums (Liked/Loved), Cart/Checkout will all have their own pages.
 It will use two simple option to choose between Delivery or Meet-Up.
 Order Details will provide a confirmation email.
 There will be a Chat box button for each product.
 All the Seller details like the listings, views analytics, and notifications will be displayed on separate pages.